 The accompanying reviewed interim unaudited consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q. Therefore, they do not include all information and footnotes necessary for a complete presentation of financial position, results of operations, cash flows, and stockholders' equity in conformity with generally accepted accounting principles applicable in the United States of America.
 Except as disclosed herein, there has been no material change in the information disclosed in the notes to the consolidated financial statements included in our Company's annual report on Form 10-K for the year ended June 30, 2014.
-In the opinion of management, all adjustments considered necessary for a fair presentation of the results of operating results for the period ended September 30, 2014 are not necessarily indicative of the results that can be expected for the year ending June 30, 2015.
+In the opinion of management, all adjustments considered necessary for a fair presentation of the results of operations and financial position have been included and all such adjustments are of a normal recurring nature.
+Operating results for the period ended December 31, 2014 are not necessarily indicative of the results that can be expected for the year ending June 30, 2015.